 to your liver.

 There are nerves that connect your colon to your liver, as well as an entire blood flow that will absorb the solution and carry it right to the liver so when we use coffee in the coffee enema the colon is going to absorb the coffee.
-The coffee is going to go right to the liver and the palmitic acid and the caffeine in the coffee is going to have a very
+The coffee is going to go right to the liver and the palmitic acid and the caffeine in the coffee are going to have a very

-The palmitic acid and caffeine are going to up regulate glutathione production.
+The palmitic acid and caffeine are going to up-regulate glutathione production.
 There have been studies done that show that glutathione will rise anywhere from six to seven hundred percent with a coffee enema.
 Glutathione is one of our body's most potent antioxidants, so it is extremely anti-inflammatory.

 The caffeine is also going to stimulate the liver to dump the bile that it's holding.
-Bile is used for multiple things but one primary use is that bile emulifies toxins (excretes them).
+Bile is used for multiple things but one primary use is that bile emulsifies toxins (excretes them).
 So when the liver releases the bile that it's holding onto it's going to release a lot of the toxic waste that the liver is getting ready to excrete.

-of the colon.
+on the colon.
 So you're really getting an entire detoxification of your digestive system from way up at the top all the way to the bottom.

 Coffee enemas have a long history.
 They were developed in the late 1800s and have been done for over a century.
-They were popularized by Max Gerson of the Gerson Therapy.
+They were popularized by Max Gerson of Gerson Therapy.
 He wrote a book called "A Cancer Therapy: Results of Fifty Cases and the Cure of Advanced Cancer" that discussed his unique protocol that included upwards of 5-6 coffee enemas every single day.
 He published 50 cases of people with advanced cancer that totally reversed it on

-Between Dr. Kelly and Dr. Gonzalez, they have another 150+ case studies published on advanced cancer that was totally reversed on this program so even with late stage advanced disease, coffee enemas are safe and effective.
+Between Dr. Kelly and Dr. Gonzalez, they have another 150+ case studies published on advanced cancer that was totally reversed on this program so even with late-stage advanced disease, coffee enemas are safe and effective.

 You'll read a lot of Wikipedia articles and other articles that say that they're dangerous.
 If you compare that to conventional therapies that oftentimes come with many side effects, it's up to you to understand whether this is something that you want to pursue or not.

 But of course, everything comes with its own risks.
-You have to consult with your own health care provider, do your own research, and come to your own conclusion as to whether or not this is right for you.
+You have to consult with your own healthcare provider, do your own research, and come to your own conclusion as to whether or not this is right for you.